ogsadmin/ctrlx-automation-sdk/README.md

 	wget https://raw.githubusercontent.com/boschrexroth/ctrlx-automation-sdk/main/scripts/clone-install-sdk.sh && chmod a+x *.sh && ./clone-install-sdk.sh

 As a result, your local copy of the github repo is stored within the directory __ctrlx-automation-sdk/__

+<span style="color:red">NOTE: The script will ask for the github tag to use for installing - enter the version as shown in the list, e.g. `2.6.7`, then hit enter (also for the next question)</span>

 ### Install required Debian packages